Towards Massive MIMO 2.0: Understanding spatial correlation, interference suppression, and pilot contamination: What is Massive MIMO in this article?

 To quantify the UL SE in a consistent way throughout this article, we consider a running example with 16 asymmetric cells (and wrap around) as illustrated in Fig.~\ref{figure_network_layout}.
 The key parameters are given in Table \ref{table:system_parameters_running_example}.
 The UEs are uniformly and independently distributed in each cell, at distances larger than $35$\,m from the BS.
 The results are averaged over $100$ UE distributions, with $50$ channel realizations each.
 There are $fK$ pilots in each coherence block and the remaining samples are used for UL data transmission, i.e., $\tau_u = \tau_c - f K$.

 Fig.~\ref{figure:ul_se_vs_antennas_Rayleigh} shows the UL sum SE as a function of $M$ with MR and ZF combining, and $f=1$.
 By going from $M = 10$ to $M = 250$, the SE improves substantially with both schemes.
-With ZF, it passes from $5.21$ to $41.94$ bit/s/Hz, and from $7.21$ to $25.89$ bit/s/Hz with MR. These numbers can be compared with the sum UL SE $2.8$ bit/s/Hz/cell achieved by basic LTE systems; see \cite[Remark 4.1]{massivemimobook}.
-Both MR and ZF provide higher SE per cell than that already for $M\ge16$.
+With ZF, it passes from $5.21$ to $41.94$ bit/s/Hz, and from $7.21$ to $25.89$ bit/s/Hz with MR. {Although an exact comparison is not possible, we note that these numbers are substantially higher than the sum UL SE of $2.8$ bit/s/Hz/cell achieved by basic LTE systems; see \cite[Remark 4.1]{massivemimobook}.} Both MR and ZF provide higher SE per cell than that already for $M\ge16$.
 The SE is increased by more than $10\times$ with ZF when $M\ge64$, which reduces to $5\times$ with MR. This provides evidence that the Massive MIMO technology is capable of improving the SE by an order of magnitude.

 To understand the difference between MR and ZF, Fig.~\ref{figure:ul_average_power_weakest} considers the weakest UE in an arbitrary cell, which is the one with the lowest received signal power.
 The average signal and interference powers are shown, normalized with respect to the noise power.
 We consider $M=100$ and $f=1$.
 The non-coherent interference is the largest term in the SINR when using MR. In contrast, it is the coherent interference caused by the pilot-sharing UEs that dominates when using ZF.
 The reason is not that the coherent interference has grown---it is roughly the same as with MR---but ZF is able to effectively suppress the non-coherent interference.
 With MR, the non-coherent interference power dominates since it does not suppress any interference.
 ZF sacrifices a few dB of signal power to suppress the non-coherent interference by 30\,dB, which explains the large SE difference in Fig.~\ref{figure:ul_se_vs_antennas_Rayleigh} and demonstrates that signal processing schemes that target interference suppression are crucial to get the most out of Massive MIMO.
 Moreover, we notice that a new limiting factor can appear when a previous one has been resolved.
 It has been claimed that coherent interference can be avoided by increasing the pilot reuse factor $f$.
 On the contrary, in this simulation, the SE actually reduces as $f$ increases, since the improved estimation quality and reduced coherent interference are not compensating for the fact that the pre-log factor $(\tau_c - f K)/\tau_c$ in \eqref{eq:uplink-SE-expression-forgetbound} decreases with $f$.
 As we will show later on, signal processing schemes developed for multicell operation are required to truly benefit from having $f>1$.